contactandyc/another-c-library/website/ebook/8-allocator-implementation/index.md

 } ac_allocator_dump_t;
 ```

-The dump structure consists of a function pointer **dump** which is of type **ac_dump_details_f** defined in ac_allocator.h.
+The dump structure consists of a function pointer **dump** which is of type **ac\_dump\_details\_f** defined in ac\_allocator.h.
 You might wonder why I used a struct with a single member.
 I reason that it allows the allocator to potentially alter the structure in the future and create minimal work for users of it.
-It also is simple to cast the memory allocated to a ac_allocator_dump_t type and then call the dump method.
+It also is simple to cast the memory allocated to a ac\_allocator\_dump\_t type and then call the dump method.
 This would only apply if the **bool custom** was set to true during the allocation of an object.
-Sometimes, it is useful to give extra meaning to variables to save space.
+Sometimes it is useful to give extra meaning to variables to save space.
 Considering that every node that is to be allocated will require the overhead of the structure and that length won't exceed 2^63 bytes, it makes sense to overload the length variable name.

 The next and previous pointers are used to implement a doubly-linked list.
 ```c